HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

   sql_file="compression_method_by_3p.sql"
 ) }}

-Third-party scripts are also less likely to be served without any compression at all: 12% of third-party scripts have neither Gzip nor Brotli applied, compared to 19% of first-party scripts.
+Third-party scripts are also least likely to be served without any compression at all: 12% of third-party scripts have neither gzip nor Brotli applied, compared to 19% of first-party scripts.

 It's worth taking a closer look those scripts that _don't_ have compression applied.
 Compression becomes more efficient in terms of savings the more content it has to work with.
 In other words, if the file is tiny, sometimes the cost of compressing the file doesn't outweight the miniscule reduction in file size.

+{{ figure_markup(
+  caption="Percent of uncompressed third-party JavaScript requests under 5 KB.", content="90.25%", classes="big-number",
+  sheets_gid="347926930",
+  sql_file="compression_none_by_bytes.sql"
+) }}

-Thankfully, that's exactly what we see, particularly in third-party scripts where 90% of uncompressed scripts are less than 5kb in size.
-On the other hand, 49% of uncompressed first-party scripts are less than 5kb and 37% of uncompressed first-party scripts are over 10kb.
+Thankfully, that's exactly what we see, particularly in third-party scripts where 90% of uncompressed scripts are less than 5 KB in size.
+On the other hand, 49% of uncompressed first-party scripts are less than 5 KB and 37% of uncompressed first-party scripts are over 10 KB.
 So while we do see a lot of small uncompressed first-party scripts, there are still quite a few that would benefit from some compression.

 ## What do we use?
 As we've increasingly used more JavaScript to power our sites and applications, there has also been an increasing demand for open-source libraries and frameworks to help with improving developer productivity and overall code maintainability.
 Sites that _don't_ wield one of these tools are definitely the minority on today's web—jQuery alone is found on nearly 85% of the mobile pages tracked by HTTP Archive.